Matt Gilks: Burnley

 Gilks signed a two-year contract with newly promoted Premier League club Burnley in July 2014.
 He made his first appearance for Burnley in a League Cup tie; Gilks initially served as a backup to established first choice goalkeeper Tom Heaton.

 Rangers

 On 24 June 2016, Gilks signed for Rangers on a two-year deal.
 He made his debut for the club in a League Cup match against Annan Athletic on 19 July.
 He played in all five of Rangers' League Cup ties, keeping clean sheets in the first four.
-Rangers lost 1–0 to Celtic in the semi-final, but Gilks made several excellent saves and was praised by the media and teammates for his performance.
+Rangers lost 1–0 to Celtic in the semi-final, but Gilks made several saves and was praised by the media and teammates for his performance.

 Wigan Athletic

 Gilks signed for Wigan Athletic on 31 January 2017.
 On his home debut against Preston North End he saved a Jordan Hugill penalty and the resultant rebound to help his side gain a 0–0 draw.